ferdelamad/maddev/content/blog/development/second.md

   //create initial state for count const [ count, setCount ] = useState(0);

-  //you can pass an updater function to setCount (like on setState)
+  //you can pass an updater function to setCount (like in setState)
   //the updater function will have access to the previous state const handleClick = () => setCount(prevCount => prevCount + 1)